Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-With a curriculum that’s grounded in teaching values and offering a global perspective, the Olin Business School truly delivers a strong, modern-day business education.
+With a curriculum that’s grounded in teaching values and offering a global perspective, the Olin Business School delivers a strong, modern-day business education.
 Olin students get the opportunity to earn a strong business education in an urban Midwestern setting.

 A GLOBAL EXPERIENCE

-While the Olin Business School itself is located in St. Louis, Missouri, the education itself is truly global – and it is based in an interesting spot in a revitalized Midwestern city with a lot of startup, tech, and entrepreneurial momentum.
+While the Olin Business School itself is located in St. Louis, Missouri, the education itself is global – and it is based in an interesting spot in a revitalized Midwestern city with a lot of startup, tech, and entrepreneurial momentum.

 Olin students have a “Global Mindset” degree requirement — a framework designed to ensure every undergraduate can gain international business experience, whether or not they travel abroad.